1st DUI Penalties in Georgia

 A first-time DUI conviction in Georgia carries not only criminal penalties but also serious consequences for your driving privileges.
 The Georgia Department of Driver Services (DDS) enforces strict license suspension rules for those convicted of driving under the influence.

-License Suspension for a First DUI in Georgia
+License suspension for a first DUI in Georgia

 If you are 21 or older and convicted of a first non-drug-related DUI offense, the DDS will suspend your driver’s license for 12 months.
 However, you may be eligible for early reinstatement or a limited driving permit depending on your driving history and completion of state-mandated requirements.